viviandotdev/ObsidianVault/40 Spaces/Life/My Self.md

 I've learned to not listen to them when they see things, like they doubt me all the fucking time it actually so annoying.
 Like how many times do I have to prove them wrong for them to believe in me.

 Like when I got my job I didn't have anyone to tell,
+### What makes me happy
+- eating sushi
+- toping out on a difficult bouldering
+- eating good food with friends
+- watching devil's plan